Superkat32/LifesizeBdubs/README.md

 And that's it!
 Load up the game and try giving your new variant the item you defined in your json(a diamond in this case).

 You can add as many messages as you like too.
-Keeping the `messages` array blank means no messages will be sent.
-Not including `timed_messages` at all means there will be no timed messages.
+The `messages` and `timed_messages` fields are optional, meaning you can remove them if you don't use them.

+You can summon a Bdubs with a specific variant using
+`/summon lifesizebdubs:bdubsentity ~ ~ ~ {variant:"<pack name>:<variant name>"}`

+For our example Booga, it would be
+`/summon lifesizebdubs:bdubsentity ~ ~ ~ {variant:"boogapack:booga"}`